 We've partnered with SciBase in recruiting for this position.
 If you're not familiar, SciBase is a platform for crowdsourced reviews of scientific publications.
 Scientists post feedback about their attempts at reproducing existing experiments in the literature and other scientists can read and rate those reviews.

 During the application process, you will be asked to sign up (for free) with SciBase and to write reviews of at a few papers that you have tried to replicate, along with any further comments, suggestions, and questions.
-These reviews can be under your own name or posted anonymously.
-You will also be asked to rate a few other scientist's reviews, to the extent that you are able.
+While our site allows you to submit these reviews under your name or anonymously, you must post (or have posted) at least the following for your application to be considered for the job: